isar/isar/packages/isar/README.md

 ### Features

 - 💙 **Made for Flutter**.
 Easy to use, no config, no boilerplate
-- 🚀 **Highly scalable** from hundreds to hundreds of thousands of records
+- 🚀 **Highly scalable** The sky is the limit (pun intended)
 - 🍭 **Feature rich**.
-Composite & multi indexes, query modifiers, JSON support and more
+Composite & multi-entry indexes, query modifiers, JSON support etc.
+- ⏱ **Asynchronous**.
+Parallel query operations & multi-isolate support by default
+- 🦄 **Open source**.
+Everything is open source and free forever!

+Isar can do much more and we are just getting started.
-- 🔎 **Full-text search**.
+- 🕵️ **Full-text search**.
 Make searching fast and fun
 - 📱 **Multiplatform**. iOS, Android, Desktop and the web (soon™)
 - 🧪 **ACID semantics**.
 Rely on consistency
-- ⏱ **Asynchronous**.
-Parallel query operations & multi-isolate support
 - 💃 **Static typing**.
 Compile-time checked and autocompleted queries
+- ✨ **Beautiful documentation**.
+Readable, easy to understand and ever improving

+If you want to say thank you, star us on GitHub and like us on pub.dev 🙌💙

 ### 1. Add to pubspec.yaml